wastech/socialapp/README.md

 # socialapp
-SocialApp is  internet-based social media site to stay connected with friends, family, colleagues, customers, or clients
+SocialApp is a  internet-based social media site to stay connected with friends, family, colleagues, customers, or clients

 ## Home Page Interface